kaylajulie/kaylajulie.github.io/report.md

-I have been asked to create a new git repository and initialise it.
-Create a branch called feature/student-details and then add 3 files to this branch that contain different information.
+I have been asked to create a new git repository and initialise it. add 3 files to this branch that contain different information.
+I created a new branch